-In Wyoming, corrections leaders and case managers collaborated with a consultant years ago to design a valid, reliable classification system.
-When the PREA standards were issued, the WYDOC worked to incorporate the screening requirements into its internal classification process and housing matrices, which were already designed to help identify and manage potentially violent inmates.
-All inmates in WYDOC have a two-part classification label-the first part designates their custody level (e.g., maximum, medium, or minimum), and the second part indicates their aggression level (in Wyoming, this is denoted as Altus, Medius, and Brevis).
+In Wyoming, corrections leaders and case managers collaborated with a consultant starting in 1991 to design a valid, reliable classification system.
+When the PREA standards were issued, the Wyoming Department of Corrections (WYDOC) worked to incorporate the screening requirements into its internal classification process and housing matrices, which were already designed to help identify and manage potentially violent inmates.
+All inmates in WYDOC have a two-part classification label-the first part designates their custody level (e.g., maximum, medium, or minimum), and the second part indicates their aggression level (in Wyoming, this is denoted as Altus, Medius, and Brevis).14

 Once they have been classified, inmates are assigned to a housing unit based on matrices the WYDOC developed for each of its prisons.
-They never house their potentially highly aggressive Altus inmates with their least aggressive Brevis inmates, and they decide how to mix in their moderately aggressive Medius inmates on a caseby-case basis.
+It never houses potentially highly aggressive Altus inmates with its least aggressive Brevis inmates, and it decides how to mix in moderately aggressive Medius inmates on a case-by-case basis.
 These screening procedures and housing matrices are dynamic; they can and do change as facility or agency needs change.
 Altus and Brevis inmates are sometimes assigned to the same programs.
 In those cases, additional staff are deployed to supervise that program.
-The key to the success of this approach is that executive staff make sure all case managers and classification staff are well trained and understand that the WYDOC screens and houses people in this way to keep them safe without isolating them.
+The key to the success of this approach is that executive staff make sure all case managers and classification staff are well trained and understand that the WYDOC screens and houses all inmates in this way to create safe living conditions that do not rely on segregation.